 The practice of sleep medicine is closely aligned with the growth of mobile health technology and the spread of telemedicine.
-Our fellowship is primarily an outpatient practice that comprises three major activities: consultative/management outpatient visits and reading/interpreting sleep studies, and increasing the use of home sleep testing.
+Our fellowship is primarily an outpatient practice that comprises three major activities: consultative/management outpatient visits, reading/interpreting sleep studies, and increasing the use of home sleep testing.

 Clinical research is an integral part the Mayo Clinic Sleep Medicine Program, and you are required to complete a project to be presented at sleep-related national meetings.
 Due to the relatively short duration of the fellowship, the program leadership has developed a rotational research effort which allows each fellow to complete their project as a full length publication.

-On completion of the fellowship, you will have acquired the skills and knowledge necessary to direct a full-service sleep disorders center and laboratory, pursue an academic career, and to provide expert evaluation and care for patients with both common and rare sleep disorders.
+Upon completion of the fellowship, you will have acquired the skills and knowledge necessary to direct a full-service sleep disorders center and laboratory, pursue an academic career, and provide expert evaluation and care for patients with both common and rare sleep disorders.